 Row, row, row your boat

 After we refuel with lunch, we’ll head down the coast to Mornington.
 Aboard a kayak or atop a stand-up paddleboard, the quiet and tranquil beaches beckon us out to play.
 If you’re lucky you might spot a dolphin or two – we see them at least a couple of times a week.
-Not everyone is up for water activities so this is an optional part of the day and attracts and additional $15 fee if you choose to participate.
+Not everyone is up for water activities so this is an optional part of the day.
 If you’re not up for getting wet, we can point you to the nearest cafe or bar instead.

 We kick off the day with a hike in Sherbrooke Forest and a walk in the Redwood Forest near Warburton.
 By this point, let’s face it, you deserve to relax – so the rest of the afternoon is spent indulging in the best food, wine and scenery around.